 He will take them to a quiet place.
 When the disciples got too busy with ministry, the Jesus of the Gospels would say, “Come with me by yourselves to a quiet place and get some rest” (Mark 6:31).
 He’s saying the same thing to his disciples in Ephesus.
 “Come away with me.”

 The invitation was there, but the Ephesians had to respond.
 If they did nothing, perhaps because they were too tired to move or too invested to change, then the Lord-among-the-lampstands would come and lead them himself.

-To those who have known the crushing weight of unholy expectations, these words of Jesus are a breath of fresh air.
+If you have been living under the crushing weight of unholy expectations, these words of Jesus are a breath of fresh air.
 I imagine the weary Ephesians wept with relief when they heard them.